michel-kraemer/citeproc-java/index.md

 The processor will request the corresponding citation item data from your `ItemDataProvider`.

-You can now generate citation strings that you can insert into your document:
+Alternatively, you can call `makeCitation(String)` to generate citation strings that you can insert into your document.

 {% highlight java %}
 String s1 = citeproc.makeCitation("ID-1");